HenrikMoe/CLA-Jinsei.ai/README.md

 Automating data transformations for every type of accounting statement.

-# CLA/PIXEL Solutions
+# CLA Solutions

-## 1) Pixel Turbocharged: Upload multiple files with automated formatting for mutliple spreadsheets
+## 1) GPT Turbocharged: Upload multiple files with automated formatting for mutliple spreadsheets

-### Upload multiple files within Pixel chat and have them automtically formatted and synced with the CLA tool suite.
+### Upload multiple files within GPT chat and have them automtically formatted and synced with the CLA tool suite.

 ### Assistant can take multiple file uploads and output the files to the CLA tool suite in a standardized format.